 - You may be scheduled to meet with a staff member.
 It is important to note that staffers have considerable influence on their bosses, and have a strong grasp on policy issues.
 Officials rely on their staff for information and briefings.
 Treat a meeting with a staff member as you would a meeting with your public official.

-- Have a specific “ask” for the meeting.
+- Have a specific “ask” for the meeting - - but no more than 2 or 3.

 - After the visit, send an e-mail thanking your official or staff member for their time.
 Emphasize that you appreciate them taking time to listen to your views and concerns, and that you look forward to their continued cooperation with the Arab American community.